thesethtruth/esi-course-utwente/installation-guide.md

 Remember, this guide is for Windows, but you can use these tools on any operating system.
 Happy coding!

-## Installation steps
+## Installation Steps

 ### Step 1 - Install Python

-Install Python 3.12 from the official Python website: https://www.python.org/downloads/windows/.
+Install Python 3.12 from the official Python website: [Python Downloads for Windows](https://www.python.org/downloads/windows/).
 If you don't know which version you need, you will probably be using the [64-bit AMD version](https://www.python.org/ftp/python/3.12.7/python-3.12.7-amd64.exe).

 ### Step 2 - Install Poetry

-You can follow the official guide on [Poetry](https://python-poetry.org/docs/#installing-with-pipx), or the steps below.
+You can follow the official guide on [Poetry](https://python-poetry.org/docs/#installing-with-pipx), or follow the steps below.

 #### Install pipx
 ```bash